PaskLab/cardano-docker/README.md

     chmod 644 config/*

 The **correct** way is to give read and/or write access to the `cardano` user group.
-That group exists only in your container, but might have an equivalent group on your system.
-Usually the default user group.
-(They share the same UID)
+That group exists only in your container, but might have an equivalent (They share the same UID) group on your system.
+Usually the default/first user group UID: 1000.

-You can log in your container using `root` in order to change files owner ship and permission:
+You can log in your container using `root` in order to change files ownership and permission:

     docker exec -it --user root cardano_node bash

 You can later check on your host what is the equivalent group.
-All sub-folders and files under `/Cardano` folder should be owned by the host equivalent of the container `cardano` group to ensure that the container can write inside them.
+All sub-folders and files under `/Cardano` folder should be owned (in the container) by the host equivalent of the container `cardano` group to ensure that the container can write inside them.

 #### Port configuration

+All node are listening to the port 3000 inside the container.
+You can bind that port to the host port you like.

-Now, if you wish to use the `start-relay.sh` script provided in my repository, add a `port.txt` file under your `/config` folder.
-Your file should contain only one line representing the **PORT** used by your node.
+Now, if you wish to use the `start-with-topology.sh` script provided in my repository, set the `PUBLIC_PORT` environment variable to the public port you will expose.
+If using docker-compose, see the provided [docker-compose.yaml](docker-compose.yaml) file.

-    echo 3000 > port.txt

 ### Relay node configuration

 Now you need to configure your `topology.json` file with your Relay and Producer node information.

+If using docker-compose, a virtual network named `cardano` will be created.
+This allow to isolate the block producer node from the host network, making it reachable only by the relay nodes.
+You can reference them in your `topology.json` file by using their generated hostname.

+Generated hostname will have the following form:

+    {service name}.{project name}_{network name}

+Whereas the **Project Name** is determined by the folder holding the `docker-compose.yaml` file.
+In our case, `/Cardano` as seen previously.

+** Note that the *generated hostname* is all lowercase.

+See [prometheus.yml](./Dockerfiles/monitor/files/prometheus.yml) for hostname examples.

 See: [Configure topology files for block-producing and relay nodes](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/core_relay.html).

 ### Creating the containers with Docker Compose

-Docker Compose required `cardano_node`, `cardano_cli` and `cardano_monitor` images.
+Docker Compose required `cardano_node` and `cardano_monitor` images.
 To build the `cardano_monitor` image, read: [Monitoring with Grafana](Docs/monitoring.md).

 You can copy the docker-compose.yaml where your `config/` folder reside.
 Then start your containers with the